chromehive/yflite/README.md

-# YFlite DevKit
+# YFlite by Chromehive

 ## Overview

-YFlite DevKit is a PHP package designed to streamline the setup and configuration of development environments.
+YFlite is a lightweight PHP microframework designed for fast, modular, and reactive web apps using HTMX and AlpineJS.
+It is a designed to streamline the setup and configuration of web development environments to help you build and ship web apps faster.
 It provides a simple interface for initializing projects and includes a command-line tool for easy access.

 ## Installation